 The setting.
 The remote Scottish highlands were an inspired setting for a book like this.
 The descriptions of the resort fired my desire to visit this place while simultaneously creeping me out because of the isolation.
 The sense of claustrophobia and isolation was brought out beautifully.

 The cast of characters.
 Most unpleasant characters, but I liked the theme of how you outgrow college friendships, and it’s toxic to carry on a friendship beyond a certain point, especially if you’ve grown in completely different directions.
 This theme particularly resonated with me as I often struggle to relate with old school and college friends.
-Most of my friend circle is now colleagues and ex-colleagues and working mothers.
+Most of my friends now comprise colleagues, ex-colleagues, and working mothers.

 Here’s what I disliked about The Hunting Party.